vjeux/mp4-h264-re-encode/README.md

   * mob_head_farm_20s.mp4
 * Runnable pages.
 They have the code to do the re-encoding
   * [mp4box.html](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4box.html) is the recommended way, it uses [mp4box.js](https://github.com/gpac/mp4box.js/) for demuxing and muxing.
-  * [mp4wasm.html](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4wasm.html) is there as an example of wasm integration but is slower and has less accurate duration handling.
+  * [mp4wasm.html](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4wasm.html) is there as an example of wasm integration but is a tiny bit slower and has less accurate duration handling.
 It uses [mp4box.js](https://github.com/gpac/mp4box.js/) for demuxing and [mp4wasm](https://github.com/mattdesl/mp4-wasm) for muxing.
 * Dependencies.
 They are non-minified so they are easy to edit and debug through to understand how it works.
   * [mp4box.all.js](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4box.all.js)
   * [mp4wasm.js](https://github.com/vjeux/mp4-h264-reencode/blob/main/mp4wasm.js)